bergie/bergie.github.com/_posts/2013-03-22-wordpress-decoupled.md

 Symfony activist Lukas Smith [has noticed the same](https://news.ycombinator.com/item?id=5414441):

-> I think the first step would be that the Wordpress core developers start to mingle with the PHP community.
-I simply have not met a single Wordpress core developer at any PHP conference and I tend to go to 6-10 a year in various countries around the world.
+> I think the first step would be that the WordPress core developers start to mingle with the PHP community.
+I simply have not met a single WordPress core developer at any PHP conference and I tend to go to 6-10 a year in various countries around the world.

-> I have also not seen any Wordpress core dev participate on an php-src internals discussion let alone something like the Framework Interoperability Group that outs out the PSRs.
+> I have also not seen any WordPress core dev participate on an php-src internals discussion let alone something like the Framework Interoperability Group that outs out the PSRs.

-> But without communication the chances of collaboration are low and without collaboration imho its going to be hard for Wordpress to identify and assess the potential for new directions.
+> But without communication the chances of collaboration are low and without collaboration imho its going to be hard for WordPress to identify and assess the potential for new directions.

 ## Moving forward